YellowPrawn/Shen-Progress-Analysis/README.md

 The results of the analysis are purely for personal understanding to potentially improve my performance while playing Shen.

 ### Contributors: Damien Fung

+Shen-Progess-Analysis isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.